-PAG has made an initial investment of $500,000 to support renewables technology research at UNSW through the UNSW Digital Grid Futures Institute and the ARC Research Hub for Integrated Energy Storage Solutions.
+PAG has made an initial investment of $500,000 to support renewables technology research at UNSW.
 These initiatives are working towards the provision of a reliable and sustainable energy supply, plus energy storage and distribution aimed at ‘future-proofing’ global energy systems.

-In addition, PAG will provide up to a further $3 million over the next decade to fund a new, multi-disciplinary, world-class research centre, the New Energy Industry Research Centre (NEIRC).
+In addition, PAG will provide up to a further $3 million over the next decade to fund a new, multi-disciplinary, world-class research centre, the Hydrogen Energy Research Centre (HERC).

-Henry Sun, CEO of PAG, said: “Providence’s vision is to become the leading sustainable and cost effective ‘green’ asset management company and service provider in Australia, powering the community with green and affordable energy, improving living with clean and innovative technologies.”
+Henry Sun, CEO of PAG, said: “Providence Asset Group’s vision is to become the leading sustainable and cost-effective ‘green’ asset management company and service provider in Australia, powering the community with green and affordable energy, improving living with clean and innovative technologies.”

-The second round of funding from PAG will establish the NEIRC and bring together global research teams and market-leading industry partners to conduct all-round cooperation in the energy field.
+The funding from PAG will establish the HERC and bring together global research teams and market-leading industry partners to conduct all-round cooperation in the energy field.
 It will focus on technologies, introducing more sophisticated economic and investment modelling for renewables, and policy and regulation development in the sector.